EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Introduction

 To tackle these challenges, we propose \textbf{\sysname}, a resource-efficient on-demand \textbf{TTA} framework designed for resource-constrained embodied devices.
 We drew three key insights from our observations and experimental studies to guide the design of \sysname. \textbf{First}, we observed that the entropy of model prediction can be used for detecting domain shifts.
 Based on this, we devised \textit{a novel lightweight domain shift detection mechanism} using exponential moving average (EMA) entropy to detect the domain shift. \textbf{Second}, we observe that the choice of source domain substantially affects post-adaptation performance (e.g., adapting from \textit{frost} to \textit{snow} yields better results than adapting from \textit{fog} to \textit{snow}).
 Instead of always adapting from the immediately preceding domain as in C-TTA, we propose a \textit{similar-domain selection} pipeline that identifies and selects the most relevant source domain for adaptation, leading to higher accuracy. \textbf{Third}, inspired by the insight that updating the Batch Normalization (BN) statistics and BN parameters consumes different amounts of memory and shows different sensitivity to batch sizes, we designed \textit{a decoupled BN update scheme} that adapts the BN statistics and BN parameters \textit{asynchronously} with different batch sizes, enabling effective model adaptation within a constrained memory budget.

-We deploy \sysname on a Jetson Orin Nano and Raspberry Pi 5, two portable computing platforms commonly used in embodied systems, and evaluate it on four visual datasets spanning both object recognition and semantic segmentation tasks: object recognition with CIFAR10-C~\cite{hendrycks2019benchmarking}, ImageNet-C~\cite{hendrycks2019benchmarking}, CORe50~\cite{pmlr-v78-lomonaco17a}, and semantic segmentation with SHIFT~\cite{sun2022shift}.
+We deploy \sysname on a Jetson Orin Nano, a portable computing platform commonly used in embodied systems, and evaluate it on four visual datasets spanning both object recognition and semantic segmentation tasks: object recognition with CIFAR10-C~\cite{hendrycks2019benchmarking}, ImageNet-C~\cite{hendrycks2019benchmarking}, CORe50~\cite{pmlr-v78-lomonaco17a}, and semantic segmentation with SHIFT~\cite{sun2022shift}.
 The experimental results show that \sysname achieves higher TTA accuracy while reducing energy consumption by 47.2\%, with comparable memory usage.
 Our comprehensive evaluation further highlights the robustness of \sysname, reinforcing its practical utility for real-world deployment under resource-constrained conditions.

 Our contributions are summarized as follows:

 \begin{itemize}[leftmargin=*, topsep=-15pt]